 Mississauga's Urban Forest is fundamental to the City's environmental, social and economic well-being.
-The City's estimated 2.1 million trees provide millions of dollars' worth of environmental services such as pollution filtration and carbon storage annually, as well as many other ecosystem services.
+The City's estimated 2.1 million trees provide millions of dollars' worth of environmental services such as pollution filtration and carbon storage annually (see table below), as well as many other ecosystem services.